cortoproject/corto/README.md

  * corto-language
  * test

 These packages are only required during development, and you do not need them when you are distributing your application.
-The `c-binding` API contains code generators that take as input a datamodel, which can be specified in either `xml` or the native corto description language (`corto-language`).
+The `c-binding` API contains code generators that take as input a datamodel, which can be specified in either `xml` or the native corto definition language (`corto-language`).
 The `test` package contains a testframework for testing corto projects.

 The following libraries are required for these packages:
  * libxml2-dev